-International visitors to Denmark who arrive by air will land at Copenhagen Airport Kastrup, nine kilometers from Copenhagen.
+International visitors to Denmark who arrive by air will land at Copenhagen Airport Kastrup, 5.6 miles (9 km) from Copenhagen.
 International flights use both Terminals 2 and 3, with the customs facility and baggage claim area in Terminal 3.
 After these formalities, visitors to Copenhagen can head to the city with their baggage.
 There are several transportation options available.

 Underneath Terminal 3 is the airport's railway station.
 It is called Copenhagen Airport Kastrup Station to avoid confusion with the Metro station located in Kastrup itself.
 Served by the Øresund Line, the station provides passenger rail service into Copenhagen, where clean modern trains deposit passengers at either Nørreport or Hovedbanegården, the city's central rail hubs, taking about 15 minutes.
 Tickets may be purchased from the DSB office or at conveniently located machines.
 Fares are calculated by zone and getting to downtown Copenhagen requires paying for at least three zones.